- About

 Who We are

-IPNA facilitates the exchange of knowledge and expertise without barriers, does not discriminate and is committed to international understanding.
-Through our programs, IPNA works to disseminate knowledge about kidney disease in children in the areas where care is needed most, and IPNA is the ONLY organization in the world today providing these services for children with kidney disease.
+IPNA promotes the unrestricted exchange of knowledge and expertise, embracing inclusivity and fostering international understanding.
+Through our programs, we strive to spread awareness about pediatric kidney disease in regions where care is most critically needed.
+IPNA stands as the only organization globally dedicated to providing these essential services for children with kidney disease.

-We teach and train through fellowships, teaching courses, junior classes and more.
-When one IPNA doctor trains 100 doctors in a developing country, thousands of children receive care, and lives are saved.
-While the impact of our programs leads to positive outcomes, the value of having access to just one IPNA- trained doctor is absolutely immeasurable to a family who is desperately trying to save their child’s life.
+We offer comprehensive teaching and training through fellowships, educational courses, junior classes, and more.
+When one IPNA-trained physician mentors 100 doctors in a developing country, thousands of children benefit from improved care, ultimately saving lives.
+While our programs yield measurable positive outcomes, the true impact of having just one IPNA-trained doctor is invaluable to families desperately seeking to safeguard their child’s health.

 Today, kidney issues dramatically impact global health, especially the health of children.
 In developing countries, millions of people – most of them children – die each year from diseases that are preventable and treatable.
 For many of these children, kidney problems represent a serious threat to their survival.